Grand Tour of Germany

 Spend the morning touring some of Dresden's rich museums before boarding a train to Berlin.
 Germany's capital is not only unique for its division between 1949 and 1989, but is unlike any other German city in its physical expanse and diversity.
 Attractions that don't close until 10 pm or later are Sir Norman Foster's glass dome on the Reichstag, the TV tower at Alexanderplatz, and the Checkpoint Charlie Museum.

 Days 5 and 6: Berlin

 Begin your first Berlin morning on a walk with one of the city's excellent tour companies.
 They'll connect the broadly spaced dots for you and make the events of Berlin's turbulent 20th century clear.
 Berlin is a fascinating city in and of itself, so you don't have to feel guilty if you don't get to many museums.
 Since the mid-1990s, world-renowned architects have changed the city's face.
-You'll find the best nightlife in residential areas such as Prenzlauer Berg, Kreuzberg, Friedrichshain, or Mitte.
+You'll find the best nightlife in hip neighborhoods like Kreuzberg, Friedrichshain, or Mitte.
 Berlin is a surprisingly inexpensive city, so you can treat yourself to more here than in Munich.

 Day 7: Munich

 On your last day, have breakfast with the morning shoppers at the open-air Viktualienmarkt.
-Try to find Weisswurst (white sausage), a mild, boiled sausage normally eaten before noon with sweet mustard, a pretzel—and beer!
+Try to find Weisswurst, a mild, boiled sausage normally eaten before noon with sweet mustard, a pretzel—and beer!